 What I like about Captain America is that it manages to pack a lot into its speedy two hour time frame, not only giving us the offbeat origin story of brave weakling Steve Rogers, who undergoes chemical enhancements in the Army to become America's first "super soldier", but taking plenty of time to make us like him as a person before he embarks on his death-defying adventures.

-Assembling a cast of veteran character actors (including Tommy Lee Jones, Hugo Weaving, and Stanley Tucci) and relatively fresh faces (Chris "Human Torch" Evans as Rogers, Hayley Atwell as his crush, Dominic Cooper, with a shaky American accent, as inventor Howard "future father of Tony" Stark), Johnston lets his visual crew do most of the heavy lifting, with terrific set design and costumes, nostalgic cinematography, and the expected barrage of special effects.
+Assembling a cast of veteran character actors (Tommy Lee Jones; Hugo Weaving; Stanley Tucci) and relatively fresh faces (Chris "Human Torch" Evans as Rogers; Hayley Atwell as his crush; Dominic Cooper, with a shaky American accent, as inventor Howard "future father of Tony" Stark), Johnston lets his visual crew do most of the heavy lifting, with terrific set design and costumes, nostalgic cinematography, and the expected barrage of special effects.

-I do wish the last act kept the cleverness and emotional truth of that first chunk of the story, though: as you know, the Captain America saga has Rogers inexplicably frozen in the Arctic for decades until being thawed out to fight in the modern era, so there is something inherently sad in knowing that Rogers' budding romance and new friendships will come to naught, as everyone else will grow old and die while the good Captain is on ice.
+I do wish the third act retained the cleverness and emotional truth of the first two, though: as you know, the Captain America saga has Rogers inexplicably frozen in the Arctic for decades until being thawed out to fight in the modern era, so there is something inherently sad in knowing that Rogers's budding romance and new friendships will come to naught, as everyone else will grow old and die while the good Captain chills.
 But the movie kind of shrugs this off, and after making us sit through so much laser-blasting and shield-flinging during the final battle, the ending itself feels rather hurried.
-I guess Johnston and company figured it would be kind of a downer to emphasize Rogers' Rip Van Winkle revelations in the epilogue, as the point of the movie is to get us pumped up for the Avengers extravaganza, but a moment of gravitas would have been welcome.
+I guess Johnston and company figured it would be kind of a downer to emphasize Rogers's Rip Van Winkle revelations in the epilogue, as the point of the movie is to get us pumped up for the Avengers extravaganza, but a moment of gravitas would have been welcome.